California is jam-packed with places where you can see and admire unique to the state marine wildlife.

 8. Newport Beach

 If you want to increase your chances of viewing whales that swim near the California coast, sign up for a whale watching cruise.
 In southern part of the state, Newport Beach is the first destination to look for these tours.
-Cruise options are vast, varying in time and price.
+Cruise options are vast, varying in their durations and prices.

-As a bonus, you get to see other species of the California’s marine wildlife.
+As a bonus, you get to see other species of the local marine wildlife.
 Often it’s seals and sea lions lazing near the shore along the route.

 But again, the marine wildlife, especially the animals that don’t haul out, refuse to play by the rules or have a fixed schedule.
 Your chances of viewing the larger marine wildlife in the waters near Newport Beach, California, are great indeed.
 But they are never guaranteed.